-Later this month, your youngest child will turn 18.
-Before she heads out the door, make sure you have a legal document to keep her protected.
+Before your 18-year-old heads out the door, make sure you have the legal documents to keep her protected.

 It seems morbid to prepare health care documents for healthy young people, but accidents and illnesses happen to young adults, and you want to be the one making decisions for your kids once they leave home.